 Students with health problem(s) requiring possible care during school hours must have a medical management plan on file at the school, filled out by the student's physician, and signed by both physician and parent.
 A new plan shall be submitted to the school each year.
 The plans will explicitly state how much independence the student has in his/her care and how much self-care he/she is able to handle.
-Medical management plans should be turned in to the school Medical Assistant on the first day of school.
+Medical management plans should be turned in to the School Nurse on or before the first day of school.